th2-net/th2-conn-generic/README.md

 ## Connect parameters and supported services types
 Each connect can support several service types and each one can have its own parameters to configure.
-You can find the description for the available service types and their configurable parameters within subprojects.
+You can find the description for the available service types and their configurable parameters within subprojects folder.